 Many people play ocean, waterfall, or rain sounds at night and for good reason!
 The sound of crashing waves is known to increase relaxation and can even help you sleep longer.
 The plus side is that you can find playlists of these sounds on free platforms like YouTube and Spotify.

 Studies show that while some blue spaces are more beneficial than others, any interaction with water reaps benefits.
-If you have a nearby park, lake, bay, or if you live close to the ocean, spending as little as 2 hours per week by water can improve your mental health.
+If you have a nearby park, lake, or bay spending as little as 2 hours per week by water can improve your mental health.

 At Heroes on the Water, we know that utilizing water in our wellness program has a positive impact on our participants and volunteers.
 We encourage everyone to spend some time outdoors to improve mental and physical health.
 If you can be near water, all the better!
 Learn more about our programs for veterans and first responders, and find a chapter event near you.